The decision to take some dance lessons often leads to a better life.

 Making the decision to go to a studio and take some dance lessons was a difficult one.

 She put it off until one day she passed a mirror and almost didn’t recognize herself.
 “I look so old”, she said.
 Linda thought back to what the doctor had suggested and made the decision.
 “I’m gonna do it!”

 The idea of dancing with other men while her husband was so sick made her uncomfortable.
 Linda explained to Leo that she was going to take some dance lessons, even though she knew he didn’t understand what she was saying.

 She looked forward to the challenge of learning something new, and, frankly, of being touched by someone.
 Missing the loving touch of her husband was hard.

 Read this Dance Safari post if you’re hesitant to make the decision to take some dance lessons, “Want to Dance?
 3 Big Reasons to Learn Social Dancing“.

 She made an appointment for a trial lesson and arranged for someone to stay with Leo.
 In a few days, she would go to her dance lesson.

-She decided to try the instruction at the new studio in town.
+She had decided to try the new studio in town.

 It was an independent studio owned and run by a former competitive dancer.
 The studio was lovely and the owner welcomed Linda with a hug.
 They sat down to talk a bit before the lesson.
 “Tell me what’s going on.
 Why are you here and how can we help you?”